katha-ai/VELOCITI/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa],

+with the following **additional clause** :

+🚨 VELOCITI may never be use to tune the parameters of any model, and is strictly a test set.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/
 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg